KeithMurph/VimCheatSheat/0 Coding Basics/coding.md

 "The computer is incredibly fast, accurate and stupid.
 Man is unbelievably slow, inaccurate and brilliant.
-The marraige of the two is a challenge and oppuritunity beyond imagination"  -Unknown
+The marriage of the two is a challenge and opportunity beyond imagination"  -Unknown